Updated: July 2, 2020

 - We are preparing a free update to Screenwriter 6.5 that will run on MacOS 10.15 Catalina; A free update for Dramatica Story Expert 5.3 will come AFTER Screenwriter is updated.

-- DO NOT install any version of MacOS 10.15 Catalina on your primary writing computer: Screenwriter 6.5 and Dramatica 5.3 will cease to run;
+- If you install MacOS 10.15 Catalina (or 10.16 Big Sur) on your primary writing computer: Screenwriter 6.5 and Dramatica 5.3 will cease to run;

-- Wait until Apple's new MacOS 10.15 has stabilized (probably 10.15.2) and Write Brothers has shipping the free upgrade of Screenwriter; Dramatica users will get a separate notice when that free update is ready.
+- Wait until Write Brothers has shipped the free upgrade of Screenwriter, or use the free Alpha or Beta version; Dramatica users will get a separate notice when that free update is ready.

 - You are NOT affected at all if you stay with any current version of MacOS: